 Remove intake cover washer (fingers).

-Press intake cylinder from vanos inboard side to remove it from vanos outboard side.
-(24mm 1/2″ socket).
+Step 2: Press the intake cylinder from the Vanos inboard side to push it out from the Vanos outboard side using a 24mm 1/2″ socket.

 If cylinder resistant, hit press tool to knock out cylinder (1/2″ ratchet head side).